 Notes

-1 This is a compilation of the Petroleum (Submerged Lands) Registration Fees Act 1982 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 7 October 2011 of the Petroleum (Submerged Lands) Registration Fees Act 1982 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table